CCC-NULS/CCC_Work_Reports/WeeklyReport-20191017/Berzeck-WeeklyReport-20191017.md

 - Hash signature and validation tests completed
 - Support and debate with community
 - Learning more about POCM mechanism and details
+ - Wrote mini tutorial for creating a full agent node

 ## Next week's plan